Jc-hammond/Jc-hammond/README.md

 Most recently, I served as a Mobile Software Engineer (iOS Specialist) at 808 Partners, Inc., where I have led the redesign of the Muunifi application, developed a dynamic theme switcher, spearheaded the development of the LBH beauty products application, and assisted in the backend migration for the Tether app.

-My previous experiences include my time as an iOS Developer Student at Devmountain, where I implemented a social workout experience feature in "GymBuddy" app and developed user-friendly applications using Xcode, Obj-C, and Swift.
+My previous experiences include my time as an iOS Developer Student at Devmountain, where I implemented a social workout experience feature in "GitFitWithFriends" app and developed user-friendly applications using Xcode, Obj-C, and Swift.
 I also had the opportunity to serve as a Tech Specialist and Missionary at The Church of Jesus Christ of LDS, where I led the adoption of technological best practices and mentored team members to foster a collaborative work environment.

 With my wide range of experiences and proven skills, I am a strong candidate for any iOS development position, and am ready to leverage my skills to contribute to innovative and exciting projects.